Uncategorized

 We’ve all read reports about rogue traders, door-to-door salesmen and con artists but somehow we all think that we’d be wise enough to spot them.
 Sadly this is not the case and there are sophisticated pension, financial and ‘contract’ scams, including things like equity release, which are just on the right side of legal but still fall firmly under the ‘rip-off’ category.
 I am of course writing from experience.

 My dad was the treasurer of his local Arthritis Care branch, which he attended as my mother’s carer.
 There was nothing wrong with his ability to handle his finances; he was an astute 75 year-old with immaculate bookkeeping.
 At one of the charity’s monthly meetings a couple of suited ‘solicitors’ gave a presentation about setting up a living trust to avoid care home fees.
-Almost half of those attending the meeting, persuaded by the assumed endorsement of Arthritis Care, arranged for home visits to discuss their financial arrangements, my parents included.
+Almost half of those attending the meeting, persuaded by the assumed endorsement of Arthritis Care, arranged for home visits to discuss their financial arrangements.

 These men had cleverly targeted a group of people already worried about having to finance their own care.
 The scam played on their fears.
 It was too good to be true.

 Alarm bells rang loud and clear.
 I took the details from the receipt and googled the business.
 They had a credible web page but the briefest of digging revealed that they had no affiliation with any legal firm.
-The contract had a 7-day cooling off period so I got my mother’s consent and wrote a letter cancelling the transaction which we posted by special delivery to arrive Monday morning.
+The contract had a 7-day cooling off period so I got my mother’s consent and wrote a letter cancelling the transaction.
+We posted it by special delivery to arrive Monday morning.
 Dad was furious that I was meddling in his affairs.
 He was totally convinced that he had done the right thing by his family and found it hard to accept that he had been duped.
 He would not speak to me.
 I had undermined him and he felt humiliated; it was horrible.

 It turned out that the company was already under investigation with trading standards and slowly my dad accepted that he had been ‘played’.
 Sending the cancellation letter proved crucial to my parents getting a full refund but it took a lot of effort and caused much anxiety over several months.
-Their friends by contrast lost all of the money they had paid.
+Their friends, by contrast, lost all of the money they had paid.
 The business, sniffing the investigation hot on their heels, did a bunk.

 How to protect our old folk